joeyklee/bc-climate-explorer/examples/create-new-module/README.md

     - [Example](#example)
 - [Roadmap to create a new module (example)](#roadmap-to-create-a-new-module-example)

-# What's a module in bc-climate-explorer
+# What's a module in the bc-climate-explorer
 Every box in the picture below is a different module.
 Each of them is a separate folder (see second picture).
 All module folders are in the [src/modules](../../src/modules) folder of the project.

 ### All modules in the GUI